lsprangers/lsprangers.github.io/docs/leetcode/python/maximumSubsequenceScore.md

     def maxScore(self, nums1: List[int], nums2: List[int], k: int) -> int:
         # Solutions:
         #   - Permutations, and checking for each permutation of size
-        #       - TLE!
-We explore all (n choose k) which "explodes"
+        #       - TLE! you explore all (n choose k) which "explodes"
         #   - Maybe some weird DP problem, but state transition isn't clear
         #   - Some weird window problem, but lots of "ifs"
         #   - A greedy problem, but there are edge cases where it fails